Lung Cancer Foundation of America Lung Cancer Hero Stories

 Karyn Sue Lofgren Ericksen Bunnell passed away on Oct.
 31, 2014, at St. Luke’s Episcopal Hospital.
 Karyn was born Jan.
 19, 1951, in Duluth, MN, the oldest child of William W. Lofgren and Nathalie Jane Quick.
 She enjoyed an idyllic childhoo…Read More

 LIVING WITH LEMONADE!
 I had just played one of my best golf games in many years!
-But the pain in my hip had become so intense, that my golf partner said, “Hey Paulie, you really should have that checked out – I’m starting to feel…Read More
+But the pain in my hip had become so intense, that my golf partner said, “Hey Paulie, you really should have that checked out – I’m starting to feel badly t…Read More

 My name is Jim Lamp & I have served 6 years in the Navy most on a Fast Attack nuclear submarine & 28 years working at a nuclear power plant, most recently as a Shift Forman in California.
 I was born November 1960, 53 years ago. …Read More